sarahjanehong/birdy/README.md

      file for a given class, this is denoted by a + in between each file OUTPUT the generated arff file (*.arff)

-e.g. python buildarff.py pop:justinbeiber.twt+britneyspears.twt+katyperry.twt+ladygaga.twt news:cnn.twt+bbcnews.twt+nytimes.twt POPvsNEWS.arff
+e.g. python buildarff.py pop:justinbeiber.twt+katyperry.twt+ladygaga.twt news:cnn.twt+bbcnews.twt+nytimes.twt POPvsNEWS.arff